Ukraine fears spread of war after blast in eastern city

 In signs that there may be at least a pause now that the rebels achieved that objective, government and separatist forces exchanged prisoners overnight.
 The rebels said on Sunday they would begin withdrawing artillery from the front.

-But Kiev said Moscow was moving more troops and armour into eastern Ukraine near a port it fears is the next target.
+But Kiev said Moscow was moving more troops and armor into eastern Ukraine near a port it fears is the next target.
 Russia denies it has troops in eastern Ukraine.

 "TERRORIST SCUM"